Altrincham: Economy

 Historically, Altrincham was a market town and the two main areas of employment were agriculture and market trade.
 Although the town went into decline in the 15th century, it recovered and the annual fairs lasted until the mid-19th century and the market still continues.
 During the Industrial Revolution, Altrincham grew as an industrial town, particularly the Broadheath area, which was developed into an industrial estate.
-In 1801 there were four cotton mills in Altrincham, although they had closed by the 1851 census.
-The decline of the textile industry in Altrincham mirrored the decline of the industry in the Trafford area as a result of a lack of investment and the development of more established industrial areas such as Manchester, Ashton-under-Lyne, and Oldham.
+In 1801, there were four cotton mills in Altrincham, although they had closed by the 1851 census.
+The decline of the textile industry in Altrincham mirrored the decline of the industry in the Trafford area as a result of a lack of investment and the development of more established industrial areas such as Manchester, Ashton-under-Lyne and Oldham.
 During the late 19th and early 20th centuries, heavier industries moved into Broadheath, providing local employment.
 The area steadily declined during the second half of the 20th century, with employment at Broadheath falling from 8,000 to 5,000 between 1960 and 1970.
-Despite the presence of retailers such as Tesco, Sainsbury's and Marks & Spencer in the town, a new Asda superstore in Broadheath, and redevelopment schemes costing over £100 million, Altrincham's 15.5 per cent level of employment in retail is below the national average of 16.9 per cent.
+Despite the presence of retailers such as Tesco, Sainsbury's and Marks & Spencer in the town, a new Asda superstore in Broadheath and redevelopment schemes costing over £100 million, The town's 15.5% level of employment in retail is below the national average of 16.9%.
 Altrincham, with its neighbours Bowdon and Hale, is said to constitute a "stockbroker belt", with well-appointed dwellings in an area of sylvan opulence.